ANCPLabOldenburg/megqc_documentation/book/introduction.md

 4. **Frequency Domain Assessment**

    - **Power Spectral Density (PSD):** It provides information on the strength of different frequency components of a signal.
-PSD calculation helps us to distinguish between brain activity and non-brain-related noise, for example, line noise.
+PSD calculation helps us to distinguish between brain activity and non-brain-related noise, for example, line noise or environmental noise.
 [Link to the report](../report/psd.md).

 <br>